 csscomb --detect styles.css > .csscomb.json

-The contents of the resulting configuration file would look something like:
+The resulting configuration file might look like this:

 {